What you need to know

 How do I know how much to contribute?

 Typically, this is a use-it-or-lose-it account.
 Any funds not used by the end of the calendar year will be forfeited.
 You won’t receive a refund if you don’t use all the money in your FSA, which is why it’s important to understand what expenses are eligible and to conservatively estimate your FSA expenses for the coming year.
-However, due to the global pandemic, recent changes provide added flexibility in using unused funds from the previous plan year—if you had a Health Care FSA in 2020 and had an unused balance in your account, your entire unused balance will now carry over to 2021.
-Unused 2021 balances will also carry over to 2022.
+However, due to the global pandemic, recent changes provide added flexibility in using unused funds from the previous plan year—if you had a Health Care FSA in 2021 and had an unused balance in your account, your entire unused balance will now carry over to 2022.
+For the 2022 plan year the carryover amount allowed will revert to a maximum of $570.
 Review how these changes affect your benefits.

 Use the FSA estimator on Your Benefits Resources (YBR) during Annual Enrollment to help you estimate your expenses.
 Another way to determine your Health Care FSA contribution is to talk to your medical, dental, and vision providers.
 Each can help you budget your expenses for the upcoming year.
 Also, if you have recurring medical, dental, or vision expenses, you likely already know how much you’ll need to contribute to cover those expenses.